Health in Norway: Life expectancy and death

 The report, 2016 shows that life expectancy has increased by five years, from 76.8 years in 1990 to 81.4 years in 2013.
 The reduction in deaths from cardiovascular disease is the main reason for this increase.
 Life expectancy in Norway in 2017, was 84.3 years in women and 80.9 years in men.
 From 2007 to 2017, life expectancy increased by 2.7 years for men, but only by 1.6 year for women.
 This can be explained, for example, by different "smoking careers" for men and women.

+As an impact of COVID-19 the life expectancy for women fell from 84,9 years in 2020 to 84,7 years in 2021.
+The following year, the life expectancy for men fell from 81,6 years in 2021 to 80,9 years in 2022, in the same year the life expectancy for women fell to 84,4 years.

 Public Health Report 05/2018, shows that the two main causes of death are cardiovascular disease and cancer.
 The mortality rate of cardiovascular disease has fallen significantly over the past 50 years, and deaths have been largely pushed to age groups over 80 years.
 In younger age groups, the number of deaths is low.

 Annually, between 550 and 600 die of suicide, about half past 50 years of age.
 Compared to other countries, there are relatively many who die of drug-fatal deaths, an average of 260 per year.

 Deaths due to traffic accidents have fallen considerably, the average number of death last 5 years is 138, serious injuries 678.

 Unhealthy diet

 One of the major findings from the report (2016), is that an unhealthy diet is the most important risk factor for premature deaths in Norway.

 “46 per cent of all deaths before the age of 70 in Norway can be explained by behavioural factors such as unhealthy diet, obesity, low physical activity and the use of alcohol, tobacco and drugs” says Professor Stein Emil Vollset, Director of the newly established Centre for Burden of Disease at the Norwegian Institute of Public Health.

 “If we consider the population as a whole, it appears that an unhealthy diet represents a greater risk to public health than smoking.
 This is not because an unhealthy diet is more dangerous than smoking but because fewer Norwegians now smoke.
 Since 1990, the percentage of smokers in Norway has decreased from 35 per cent to 13 per cent”, explains Vollset.

-By addressing these risk factors, much of Norway’s disease burden could be reduced.
+By addressing these risk factors, much of Norway's disease burden could be reduced.
 Up to 100,000 years of life could be saved if Norwegians ate healthier diets.

 Approximately 1 in 4 middle-aged men and 1 in 5 women have obesity with a body mass index of 30 kg/m2 or higher in Norway.
 Among children, the proportion with overweight and obesity appears to have stabilised.